 Skip to main content

-I am an Associate Professor at Kingston school of Art with teaching roles for PhD, MA and BA students and a Faculty role as MA Lead.
+I am an Associate Professor at Kingston school of Art with teaching roles for BA, MA and PhD research students, Design School Exchange coordinator and a Faculty role as chair of PG Course Leader forum.
 I established the Illustration Animation Department at Kingston after 10 years as BA Course Director and was Head of Department for 4 years.

 Previously BA Illustration Programme Leader at Middlesex University for 12 years, I have been a subject and educational consultant at BA and MA External Examiner and validation roles at many U.K. Art Colleges and Universities including Edinburgh, Leeds, Brighton, Bath, Derby, Worcester, Camberwell, Bristol and Dundee.